Technical SEO

 To submit a sitemap in Google Search Console, follow the steps:

-1. Go to the Google Search Console website and log in with your Google account credentials.
+1. Go to the Google Search Console.

 2. If you have multiple websites associated with your account, select the one for which you want to submit the sitemap.